magento/pwa-studio/pwa-devdocs/src/pagebuilder/custom-components/add-component/index.md

 ## Step 4: Apply CSS classes

 Applying CSS classes to your component in PWA involves importing both your CSS stylesheet and a PWA Studio function called `mergeClasses`.
-This function does exactly what its name implies: it merges classes from different sources into a single variable that can be used to add your classes to nodes in your JSX, using `className`.
+This function does exactly what its name implies: it merges classes from different sources into a single variable you can use to add your classes to your JSX, using `className`.

 For our component, we import our component stylesheet and the `mergeClasses` function as follows: